 “Due Date” means ten calendar days subsequent to the “invoice date” stated on an EESI Invoice

+“EESI Energy Price” means the price paid by Customer to EESI for each kWh of Actual Usage, as such price is set forth in an applicable Transaction.

 "energy" means electric energy or electricity.

-“EESI Energy Price” means the price paid by Customer to EESI for each kWh of Actual Usage, as such price is set forth in an applicable Transaction.

-"Event of Default" means (a) the failure by the Defaulting Party to make, when due, any payment required under this Agreement or any Transaction; (b) the material failure by the Defaulting Party to perform any material covenant set forth in this Agreement or any Transaction, or the material failure of a representation or warranty of the Defaulting Party, and such failure is not excused by Force Majeure; or (c) the Defaulting Party will: (i) make an assignment or any general arrangement for the benefit of creditors; (ii) file a petition or otherwise commence, authorize or acquiesce in the commencement of a proceeding or cause of action under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such petition is not withdrawn or dismissed for thirty calendar days after such filing; (iii) otherwise become bankrupt or insolvent (however evidenced); (iv) be unable to pay its debts as they fall due; or (v) fail to establish, maintain, extend or increase collateral in form and amount acceptable to the Non-Defaulting Party when required pursuant to this Agreement or any Transaction.
+"Event of Default" means (a) the failure by the Defaulting Party to make, when due, any payment required under this Agreement or any Transaction; (b) the material failure by the Defaulting Party to perform any material covenant set forth in this Agreement or any Transaction (other than EESI's obligation to deliver energy pursuant to an exercised Energy Sales Option, a remedy for which is provided in Section 3.0 of Schedule 1.0), or the material failure of a representation or warranty of the Defaulting Party, and such failure is not excused by Force Majeure; or (c) the Defaulting Party will: (i) make an assignment or any general arrangement for the benefit of creditors; (ii) file a petition or otherwise commence, authorize or acquiesce in the commencement of a proceeding or cause of action under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such petition is not withdrawn or dismissed for thirty calendar days after such filing; (iii) otherwise become bankrupt or insolvent (however evidenced); (iv) be unable to pay its debts as they fall due; or (v) fail to establish, maintain, extend or increase collateral in form and amount acceptable to the Non-Defaulting Party when required pursuant to this Agreement or any Transaction.

 "Facility" means, for each Transaction, each Customer facility specified in the Transaction Agreement.

 “Force Majeure" means an event which is not within the reasonable control of the Claiming Party (or in the case of third party obligations or facilities, the third party), and which by the exercise of due diligence the Claiming Party, or third party, is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute therefor.
-Force Majeure includes, without limitation, an event of force majeure occurring with respect to a Utility or Transmission Provider and curtailment of service by a Utility or Transmission Provider as required by any applicable govermental authority.
-[This needs to be a firm supply of energy.
-The power arrangement with the Utility needs to be a firm supply and any Contract Quanitity supplied by EESI pursuant to an Energy Sales Option needs to be firm.
-I.e only interruptible for force majeure]
+Force Majeure includes, without limitation, an event of force majeure occurring with respect to a Utility or Transmission Provider and suspension, curtailment or interruption of firm service by a Utility or Transmission Provider but does not include suspension, curtailment or interruption of non-firm service by a Utility or Transmission Provider.

-“Initial Utility Power Agreement” shall mean that certain ______________ Agreement between Enron Compression Services Company and Gulf Power Company dated ________, 2000.
+“Initial Utility Power Agreement” shall mean any agreement between Customer and the applicable Utility identified as an “Initial Utility Power Agreement” in a Transaction Agreement.

 "kWh" means kilowatt hour.